Aayush9029/KuraKani/README.md

   </a>
 </p>

 KuraKani is a fantastic, free and fully open-source ChatGPT app for iOS.
-The incredible support Boredom and cups of coffee, which amazing people bought for me *for my previous opensource projects*, motivated me to create an open-source version of this app.
+Boredom and cups of coffee, which amazing people bought for me *for my previous opensource projects*, motivated me to create an open-source version of this app.

 ![Github Banner](https://github.com/Aayush9029/KuraKani/assets/43297314/0518ba74-fcb2-4567-a694-fc5e7780c1ef)